yangshun/tech-interview-handbook/contents/introduction.md

 ---
 id: introduction
-title: Introduction
+title: Introduction from prime
 ---

-## What is this?
+## What is this? explanation!

 The **Tech Interview Handbook** contains carefully curated content to help you ace your next technical interview with a focus on algorithms.
 While there are a ton of interview resources on the internet, the best ones are either not free, or they do not cover the complete interview process, usually only focusing on algorithms.